stockbal/sharepoint-addon/README.md

 - Ordered list
 - Unordered list
 - Remove all formatting
-- Remove highlighting color from text content
+- Remove font color/ font background / style from selected content

 #### Creating Blockquotes
 To insert a blockquote into your page press **Create Blockquote** from the context menu.